ElFalch/seabird-survey-simulator/README.md

 ### HTML Validation

 The HTML for each page was validated used the [W3C Markup Validator](https://validator.w3.org/).
-No errors or warnings were found for any of the pages.

 | Page          | Result                                                                                                                                                |
 | ------------- |:-----------------------------------------------------------------------------------------------------------------------------------------------------:|